Late Autumn sees the first lemons, and jam is a perfect way to begin using them.

 Continue reading “Narathankai Kuzhambu | Orange, Lemon or Lime Peel Kuzhambu”

 This Rasam recipe ticks every box – quick to make, easy, tasty, light, satisfying, amazing, addictive.
 It takes no more than 10 minutes.
 It is a very thin dish, and perfect to ladle over rice.

 Continue reading “Lemon or Lime Rasam | Sweet, Sour, Hot, Delicious”

 This is a lovely Summer Drink of Indian origin.
 Panaka is an Indian Limeaide, sweet, tangy and very refreshing.

-You might to also browse our drinks collection here. and here.
-Our favourite is Mango Lassi.
+You might to also browse our drinks collection here.
+Our favourites are Kewra Sherbet, and Mango Lassi.
 You might like our Indian recipes here and here, or be inspired by the Summer recipes here and here.

 Continue reading “Panaka/Panagam | Indian Limeaide | A Summer Drink”